uc-cdis/data-portal/docs/portal_config.md

     "getAccessButtonLink": "https://dbgap.ncbi.nlm.nih.gov/", // optional; for tiered access, if a user wants to get access to the data sets what site should they visit?
     "terraExportURL": "https://bvdp-saturn-dev.appspot.com/#import-data" // optional; if exporting to Terra which URL should we use?
   },
-  "fileExplorerConfig": { // optional; configuration for the File Explorer
+  "fileExplorerConfig": { // optional; configuration for the File Explorer; can be replaced by explorerConfig, see Multi Tab Explorer doc
     "charts": { // optional; indicates which charts to display in the File Explorer "data_type": { // required; GraphQL field to query for a chart (ex: this one will display a bar chart for data types of the files in the cohort)
         "chartType": "stackedBar", // required; chart type of stack bar